 Are you having complications associated with untreated depression?

 If left untreated, depression can have a serious impact on a person and their family.
 It can lead to other complications, both physical and emotional, including:

 - anxiety disorder

 - family conflicts or relationship problems

 - social isolation or difficulty building and maintaining relationships

 Are you using the correct medication?

-Several different types of medicines are used to treat depression.
-Antidepressants are typically categorized by which chemicals in the brain they affect.
-Most depression treatment requires both psychotherapy and medication in order to be successful, but finding the right medication may take some time as you and your doctor work through the various categories of antidepressants, watching to see what, if any, side effects you experience.
+Several different types of antidepressants may be used to treat depression.
+Antidepressants are typically categorized by which chemicals (neurotransmitters) in the brain they affect.
+Finding the right medication may take some time as you and your doctor work through the various categories of antidepressants, monitoring to see what, if any, side effects you experience.

 Talk with your doctor about your medication regimen.
 Treatment of depression usually requires both medication and psychotherapy in order to be successful.